 Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

-Unfortunately between 2010 and 2014 across the world several dozen persons were found as providing delusional claims or apparently faking their psychic abilities.
+Unfortunately from 2010 thru 2015 across the world dozens of psychics were discovered as making delusional claims or apparently faking their paranormal abilities.
 But not all.

 We also found several psychic mediums promoting themselves via web sites and e-mail across search engines like Google, Bing, Yahoo, AOL and on Facebook and YouTube, but using actors or actresses pretending to be crime detectives to support them.
 So be aware that many endorsements by "police" and "investigative" personnel are unfortunately misleading.

-In these latest 2014 listings we have dropped Colorado's psychic spirit guide Bee Herz, and New York's 'Long Island Medium' Theresa Caputo, and finally Great Britain's Sally Morgan as events show them to be personal entertainers rather than actual and accurate paranormal claimants.
+In these 2014 listings Colorado's psychic spirit guide Bee Herz was dropped along with New York's 'Long Island Medium' Theresa Caputo, and finally Great Britain's Sally Morgan as events show them to be personal entertainers rather than actual and accurate paranormal claimants.
 Pretend police agency hired medium Bee Herz has also been found to have highly exaggerated her ties to the AMBER missing children program, and has never been hired or cited by any U.S. State Police agency or the FBI as assisting in the paranormal recovery of any lost or missing person.
-Our 2014 listings also now classify some persons below as non-paranormal public actresses, actors, and professional entertainers.
+The 2014 listings also now classify some persons below as non-paranormal public actresses, actors, and professional entertainers.
 This is in part due to the 2010 - 2013 psychic accuracy rates from our listings skyrocketing to the worst on record.
 However, we provide comments from recognized psychic community leaders to help put some of the high levels of fraud within the psychic and spirit guide community into perspective.

 1. Debrise Wentaboi

-A recent collegte graduate and resident in Paris, Ms. Wentaboi finished first worldwide during all five levels of testing conducted in 2013 including during readings using adults selected from participating research centers working in unison with volunteers at CETIC.
-She has also participated in locating "misplaced" books in several large Paris libaries and was able to find 11 of 15 books within 20 minutes --- an act that was deemed well above random chance.
+A recent college graduate and resident in Paris, Ms. Wentaboi finished first worldwide during all five levels of testing conducted in 2013 including during readings using adults selected from participating research centers working in unison with volunteers at CETIC.
+She has also participated in locating "misplaced" books in several large Paris libaries -- an act that was deemed well above random chance.
+However her testing in late 2013 and throughout 2014 failed to replicate any results above chance.

 2. Josh Anderson